build-trust/ockam/implementations/rust/daemon/README.md

         --identity-name <identity-name>
             Name of the private key to use for the identity of the channel initiator

-        --input <input>                                  Data source providing input to `ockamd` [default: stdin] --local-socket <local-socket>                    Local node address and port to bind [default: 127.0.0.1:0] --output <output>
+        --input <input>                              Data source providing input to `ockamd` [default: stdin] --local-socket <local-socket>                Local node address and port to bind [default: 127.0.0.1:0] --role <role>
+            Start `ockamd` as an "initiator" or a "responder" of a secure channel [default: initiator]

+        --route <route>
             Route to channel responder, e.g. udp://host:port[,udp://host:port] (note comma-separation) or "stdout" [default: stdout]
-        --responder-public-key <responder-public-key>    The public key provided by channel responder --role <role>
-            Start `ockamd` as an "initiator" or a "responder" of a secure channel

-        --vault <vault>
+        --service-address <service-address>          Address used to reach the service on remote machine --service-public-key <service-public-key>    The public key provided by the remote service --vault <vault>
             Specify which type of Ockam vault to use for this instance of `ockamd` [default: FILESYSTEM]